SESAME-Synchrotron/SEDSS/README.md

 SEDSS is a set of python methods that includes common procedures/techniques being used across different projects.
 SEDSS aims to standardize the techniques and also minimize the "line of code" accross the projects being developed in SESAME.

-Examples of methods:
+Currently, the following classes have been implemented:

-2. Standered CLI messages/quistions
+1. Standered CLI messages/quistions
-3. Standered GUI messages/questions
+2. Standered GUI messages/questions
-4. A method to calculate theta.
+3. Data transfer (between client and servers)
+4. File manager.
 5. etc.. (see the code for more detiles)